AammarTufail/biol217_2025/Tutorial_Day2.md

 ## Preparation

-All packages and programs needed are already installed into one conda environment.
+All packages and programs needed are already installed into one conda/micromamba environment.
 Activate this environment every time you open a terminal using the following command:

 ```
 module load gcc12-env/12.1.0
-module load miniconda3/4.12.0
+module load micromamba/1.3.1
-conda activate anvio-8
+micromamba activate anvio-8
 ```